Wilson–Gorman Tariff Act

-Supported by pro-free trade members of the Democratic Party, this attempt at tariff reform imposed the first peacetime income tax (2% on income over $4,000, which meant fewer than 1% of households would pay any).
+Supported by pro-free trade members of the Democratic Party, this attempt at tariff reform imposed the first peacetime income tax.
 The purpose of the income tax was to make up for revenue that would be lost by tariff reductions.
 The Democrats under the Second presidency of Grover Cleveland wanted to move away from the protectionism proposed by the McKinley tariff while Cleveland was still in office.
-By coincidence, $4,000 would be the exemption for married couples when the Revenue Act of (October) 1913 was signed into law by President Woodrow Wilson, as a result of the ratification of the 16th Amendment to the U.S. Constitution in February 1913.

 The bill introduced by Wilson and passed by the House significantly lowered tariff rates, in accordance with Democratic platform promises, and dropped the tariff to zero on iron ore, coal, lumber and wool, which angered American producers.
 With Senator Gorman operating behind the scenes, protectionists in the Senate added more than 600 amendments that nullified most of the reforms and raised rates again.
 The "Sugar Trust" in particular made changes that favored itself at the expense of the foreign competitors.

 President Grover Cleveland, who had campaigned on lowering the tariff and supported Wilson's version of the bill, was devastated that his program had been ruined.
 He denounced the revised measure as a disgraceful product of "party perfidy and party dishonor," but still allowed it to become law without his signature, believing that it was better than nothing and was at the least an improvement over the McKinley tariff.